The Henry Box School: Grammar School 1660–1900

-Grammar School 1900–69
+Grammar School 1900–1969

 In 1901 the local Holloway's Bluecoat School was closed and its pupils and endowments transferred to the Witney Grammar School.

 Girls were first admitted to the school in 1912 when there were 43 pupils in total.

 The school had a large playing field, cricket square, football pitch and tennis courts.

 In the early 1960s it had 350 boys and girls, and was known as The Witney Grammar School, Witney.

 In 1960, the school celebrated its tercentenary and Queen Elizabeth the Queen Mother visited as part of the celebrations, opening new buildings and attending a garden party.

 Comprehensive

-It was converted to a state comprehensive school in 1968 after the tripartite system was abolished and was eventually renamed after its founder Henry Box.
+It was converted to a state comprehensive school in 1968 after the tripartite system was abolished.
+It was and renamed after its founder Henry Box and the building took the name of Mary Box.
 By the 1990s it had around 1,000 pupils.
 The school was granted Specialist College status in September 2001 for Modern Foreign Languages and was the first school in Oxfordshire to gain a second specialism, that of Science and Maths, in 2006.

-Nicola Edmondson was the school's first female head teacher, joining in 2007.
+Nicola Edmondson was the school's first female head teacher, joining in 2007, although it was Mary Box who had laid down all the initial rules for the school, after Henry had died.
+She had shaped the school during the time of the first two headmasters.

 The Henry Box School plays an annual football game against the Abingdon and Witney College in memory of former student Kevin Mott.